 We spent thousands of dollars to engage a college counseling agency.
 They provided my daughter some suggestions and basic information to narrow her college choices, but the agency's feedback was cursory and unhelpful in general.
 We reached out to SICC just weeks before the deadline.
 Our Advisor gave detailed suggestions about her application and the all-important personal statement that helped the admission committee understand the reasons for her borderline grades, and allowed her other achievements to shine.
 As a result, she was admitted to her top school: Ohio University with its prestigious Scripps School of Journalism.
 We are very grateful for the timely and significant help our SICC Advisor provided.

 My two years working with David on three social entrepreneurship team projects was really great.
 He gave me life and career advice that helped me prepare for law school.
 I also asked him to write my reference letter.
 With his help, I got in to the University of Wisconsin.
 That was my top choice school.
 They gave me a great financial aid package.
-Not having huge loans allows me to continue my social entrepreneurship work.
+Not having huge loans allows me to continue my social entrepreneurship work, and I’m very happy with my law career now.

 David worked extensively with me to prepare my Fulbright Fellowship application.
 It funded my entire program in public policy at the University of Maryland.
 The fellowship and degree opened the door for my career at The World Bank.
 I am very glad I worked with him, and I enthusiastically recommend SICC as a unique and much-needed organization.
 I really like that they are a non-profit and it gives me confidence in their mission.
 Their approach to help students get in to a great degree program and make it affordable, I’m sure will help many others like me.